Long-Term Memory

 Types of memory items

-THe blocks handle two types of memory items, “facts” and “episodes”.
+The blocks handle two types of memory items, “facts” and “episodes”:

-The retrieve memory block retrieves all facts for the user (up to a configurable limit) and then uses a LLM query in order to filter facts that seem relevant to the current state of the conversation.
+• Facts - typically include curated, “factual” information such as “The user prefers the color blue”.
+The “Retrieve from Long-Term Memory” block retrieves all facts for the user (up to a configurable limit) and then uses an LLM query to filter facts that seem relevant to the current state of the conversation.

 Memory banks

-Both blocks can implement one or several memories per project.
-Each block references a “memory bank”, which is an identifier.
-If you don’t put an identifier, a default project-level memory bank is used.
+If you don’t configure an identifier, a default project-level memory bank is used.
 This allows sharing memory between agents of the same project.
-If you put an identifier, a specific memory bank is used, if you don’t want memory from other agents to interfere.